cjacobsen2016/language-design/generic_struct/method_declaration.md

 ## Method declaration ##

-Method declaration syntax is the same as that in `go`.
+Method declaration syntax is the same as that in Go.
 Type of method parameters can be a type variable field.

 ```go
 type Array struct {